 One (or more) mucosal break(s) which involve(s) at least 75% of the oesophageal circumference.

 How do you manage the disease?

-Current standard of care primarily include PPIs, e.g., Nexium, Takepron, Losec etc.
+Current standard of care primarily includes PPIs, e.g., Nexium, Takepron, Losec, etc.

-Surgery for those with ”volume reflux” which leads to higher costs and severe implications on quality of life
+Surgery is an option, especially for those with ”volume reflux,” a condition that has severe implications on quality of life.

 ~1/3 of patients with eGERD grade C remain unhealed after four weeks with standard PPI therapy